SaraCandela/moving-for-you/README.md

 ## Credits

 This is the first porfolio project from Code Institute.
 The website is inspired by Love Running Project studied and done earlier in this course.
-Code institute Slack community was checked to see common bugs with fellow peers.
+Code institute Slack community was checked to see common bugs with other students.

   * Code institute mentor Adegbenga Adeye was consulted especially for image issues and responsive styles.
 He was a big support through advice and suggestions.
   * Google is the primary spot consulted for alternative coding and general inspiration.